Nexolight/void-packages/QubesOS/README.md

 If the boot is successful you should be able to use all the usual qvm commands, pass devices, use the gui-agent, etc.

+A QubesVM grub entry should be on top of the list and is selected by default.

 #### 5. Finish

 You may now change your app VM type to whatever it should be.
 Keep it a HVM type for now.
 Dynamic memory should now work so you can switch that back.
 Set it to minmal 600MB.
 400MB may cause OOMs on qubes.

+You may want to disable the grub delay of 5 seconds on the template. edit `/etc/default/grub` and set `GRUB_TIMEOUT=0`